erda-project/erda/docs/guides/quickstart/quickstart-full.md

 ![](../../assets/quickstart_switch_to_signup.jpg)

-It is best to log out first, register a normal user, and then login back to the admin. since the user management page is now broken, all users must create it by themselves at this time, we are fixing this bug.
+It is best to log out first, register a normal user, and then login back to the admin.
+Since the user management page is now broken, all users must create it by themselves at this time, we are fixing this bug.

 ### Create an org
 Admin user can create org by entering required fields.